return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 .. c:function:: int extcon_register_notifier_all(struct extcon_dev *edev, struct notifier_block *nb)

-    Register a notifier block for all connectors
+    Register a notifier block for all connectors.

     :param struct extcon_dev \*edev:
-        the extcon device that has the external connecotr.
+        the extcon device

     :param struct notifier_block \*nb:
-        a notifier block to be registered.
+        a notifier block to be registered

 .. _`extcon_register_notifier_all.description`:

 Description
 -----------

-This fucntion registers a notifier block in order to receive the state change of all supported external connectors from extcon device.
+Note that this function registers a notifier block in order to receive the state change of all supported external connectors from extcon device.
-And The second parameter given to the callback of nb (val) is the current state and third parameter is the edev pointer.
+And the second parameter given to the callback of nb (val) is the current state and the third pameter is the pointer of extcon device.

-Returns 0 if success or error number if fail
+Returns 0 if success or error number if fail.

 .. _`extcon_unregister_notifier_all`: